Narcissistic Abuse Recovery, Trauma

 2. They Start the Day With Self-Compassion

-Instead of waking up and immediately feeling overwhelmed, healed people start their day with self-check-in.
+Instead of waking up and immediately feeling overwhelmed, healed people start their day with a self-check-in.
 They acknowledge their feelings without judgment and offer themselves kindness rather than criticism.

 Why It Matters: Trauma creates a harsh inner critic.
 Healing involves replacing that voice with one that is nurturing and compassionate.